rodrigomarchisilva/marchi_notes/react/miranda/1-stateful.md

 # Stateful

-## Class Component with binded function
+## Class Component with bound function

 You need to bind the standard function, because it has a this context, otherwise it will not have access to the class context.
 You also need a constructor to bind the function and declare the state.